Proryanator/encoder-benchmark/README.md

    existing methods at the bottom).
 5. Update the `main` method in `permutor-cli/src/main.rs` to now call your newly added init() method depending on the vendor
+6. Update `Supported Encoders` section of the readme for full transparency of the supported encoders

 #### Implementing the Permutation Engine for the Encoder